jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-11-17-gamestream-moonlight-on-retropie.md

 #### Can I stream Windows Store aka UWP games?

-* Some apps are already “onboarded” and will magically appear in GeForce Experience
-* Others must be added via the GameStream UI.
-It now has native support for UWP
+Some UWP are already “GameStream onboarded” by NVIDIA and will magically appear in GeForce Experience.
+Others must be added via the GameStream UI (it has native support for UWP)

-#### Cam I stream the Xbox Companion app from my Windows 10 PC to Play Xbox One games on my Pi?
+#### Can I stream the Xbox Companion app from my Windows 10 PC to Play Xbox One games on my Pi?

 Yes you can and it works surprisingly well.
 Although it’s better to do this via a single hop (i.e. direct to a Windows 10 machine or a Mac/iOS device via OneCast)